 A reason for joy?
 Not at all.
 The investigation also reveals that the proportion of women in the industry is frighteningly low.
 Philip Bierbach, Managing Director of Lohn.de, draws a surprising conclusion:

-"According to our analysis, the occupations in which a degree in a technical or scientific subject forms the basis, a very small proportion of women 11 percent."
-When female employees prevail in these male-dominated occupations, is often based on a higher-than-average compensation structure has a positive effect on the pay gap. "
+"According to our analysis, the occupations in which a degree in a technical or scientific subject forms the basis, a very small proportion of women 11 percent on.
+When female employees assert themselves in these male-dominated occupations, they often have a higher-than-average remuneration structure.
+This has a positive effect on the pay gap. "

 That's why women turn their backs on the industry

 It also shows how difficult it is for the industry to make women overall.
 No wonder, then, that some well-educated computer scientists turn their backs on her - and then change back into typical women's occupations.